scottdorman/gist-embed/README.md

 ###Change log

+####Version 1.9 (July 21, 2014)
+* Merged #25 from scottdorman to use jQuery.data to parse data attributes instead of jQuery.attr.
+This provides compatibility with knockout bindings.
+Thanks scottdorman!

 ####Version 1.8 (June 16, 2014)
 * Merged #22 from miguelvps to expose gist-embed as a jQuery plugin.
 Now you can add new gist-embed elements after the page has loaded.
 Thanks miguelvps!